You made it! Feel free to look around

 I work on methodologies used to address technologically relevant problems pertaining to the broad field of fluid mechanics, in subareas such as microfluidics, water retention on aircraft surfaces, spray atomisation and electrohydrodynamics.
 I am also active in computational acoustics (perfectly matched layers in particular) and in a more general industrial mathematical modelling setting, with previous projects in operational research and performance optimisation in flow-related devices (e.g. vacuum pumps, pesticide sprays).
 I often participate in Study Groups with Industry, as well as events within the UK Fluids Network as part of several Special Interest Groups.

 You can find an overview of my research interests here, with several case studies and dedicated web content on the topics below soon to follow.

 Past conferences and seminar activity

-Below is a map of the various institutions I've been fortunate enough to visit for seminars, workshops and conferences.
+Below is a map of the various institutions and places around the world I've been fortunate enough to visit for seminars, workshops and conferences.
 (Blue = seminars, Red = conferences, Green = workshops, Orange = virtual lectures/events)

 2022 has been a busy year following in-person events coming back, with the BAMC, BECMC, UKFC, EFMC and APS DFD meetings + a nice workshop co-organised at Warwick already ticked off (alongside some great seminars).
 As for the future: